diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 1. Emotions are _abstract modulators or catalysts_ of behaviour.
 Even though someone would not fear snakes, other things could trigger the same emotion, which in turn causes the individual to display similar patterns of behaviour change.
-So if the emotion of fear to snakes is not present in an individual, then the indvidual's behaviour could be considered its baseline behaviour.
+So if the emotion of fear to snakes is not present in an individual, then the individual's behaviour could be considered its baseline behaviour.
 But if that same individual is then exposed to a traumatic event involving snakes, it may develop a particular fear to snakes, and then that emotion of fear will drastically change the behaviour of the individual in the future.
 1. Emotions are _triggered_ by certain stimuli.
 The origin of these stimuli is not discussed here, since